bjt-user/Linux/kicad.md

 The checkboxes in front of the layer enable/disable visibility of the layer.\
 The arrow in front of the layer signals which layer you are working on right now.

+**F.SilkS** is the silkscreen.\
+With the silkscreen part names like U1 R1 D1 / text and so on, and outlines of the parts will be drawn.

+**f.fab** is the fabrication layer - it will **NOT** be part of the pcb.\
+You need f.fab only if you let the pcb manufacturer do the assembly of the parts.\
+If you solder the parts on the pcb yourself, you do NOT need it.

+***
 Though the hotkeys are the same as in Schematic Layout Editor you have to leftclick to select a part before you can rotate, move, ect...